Student Character and Leadership

 This skill helps students build strong mental and ethical traits.
 It grows leadership qualities that will serve them throughout their lives.

-MHS Student Voice Platform Brings Students and Staff Together
+MHS Student Voice Platform Brings Community Together

 The Compass Project lessons promote self-discovery, responsibility, and learning inside and outside of the classroom.
 We focus on four areas of personal development.